-- With the wide array of possible wing, tail and motor configurations, see SYSTEM SETUP > CHANNEL ASSIGNMENT > Rx Port Assignments to determine which servo or ESC to plug into which slot on the receiver. - As you change the configuration of your aircraft in Sailplane Type, the Rx Port Assignment screen reconfigures itself automatically.

-3. BIND THE TRANSMITTER TO THE RECEIVER.
-(Servos not installed)

-- Set LTrim and RTrim to the center points. (use the bars on the primary screen) - Move flight mode switches to Cruise (Switch B and C to the center) - Move the camber slider towards the front of the transmitter - Move the Flap Stick to the top before binding.
+- With the wide array of possible wing, tail and motor configurations, see SYSTEM SETUP > CHANNEL ASSIGNMENT > Rx Port Assignments to determine which servo or ESC to plug into which slot on the receiver. - As you change the configuration of your aircraft in Sailplane Type, the Rx Port Assignment screen reconfigures itself automatically. - 3.
+BIND THE TRANSMITTER TO THE RECEIVER.
+(Servos are connected to the receiver but not installed in the aircraft) - Set LTrim and RTrim to the center points. (use the visual bars on the primary screen) - Move flight mode switches to Cruise (Switch B and C to the center) - Move the camber slider towards the front of the transmitter - Move the Flap Stick to the top.